IP strategy for biotech startups (best practices and pitfalls to avoid).

 Without the right protection, your hard work can be gone in a moment if a competitor uses your methods or products to advance their businesses.

-If you want to ensure the long-term success of your biotechnology startup, you need to know what it takes to protect it.
+If you want to ensure the long-term success of your biotechnology startup, you need to know what it takes to protect your innovation.

 The key is to craft an intellectual property (IP) strategy to safeguard your assets.

-In this guide, we’ll break down the best practices in developing a successful IP strategy you can use in your biotech startup to protect your inventions.
-This guide is based on expert advice from a webinar we hosted with Phillip Marchand of Vossius & Partner.
+In this guide, developed in collaboration with Philipp Marchand of Vossius & Partner, we’ll break down the best practices in developing a successful IP strategy you can use in your biotech startup to protect your inventions.

 Basics of IP protection for biotech startups.